 Sleeping bags made for car camping tend to be wider, giving you more room to move around if you’re a restless sleeper.
 But they don’t retain body heat that well, so they’re best for camping trips in milder climates or people who sleep hot.

 Backpacking sleeping bags are usually cut in a mummy shape.
 They’ll fit closer to your body and retain body heat better.
-Because they’re designed for backpackers, they’re lighter weight and easier to carry.
+Because they’re designed for backpackers, they’re lightweight and easier to carry.
 Mummy bags are great for camping in cold weather or for trips where you’re hiking into your campsite.
-But if you want space to move and don’t need the extra heat, a car camping bag might be a better choice for you.
+But if you want space to move and don’t need the extra heat, a car camping bag might be a better choice.

 2. Don’t Forget Your Pillow